 While ranking well can be very tough, make sure you own your brand name on search.
 Before looking at anything else for SEO, make sure you appear first when clients search for your brand.
 These are clients who are already looking to engage with you, don’t allow yourself to lose them to competition.

 Second, work on your local SEO.
 Make sure all clients looking for businesses around them can find you.
 With 97% of consumers admitting to searching local businesses before using them, it pays to be found.
-Considering local SEO tends to be easier with tools like Bing Places and Google my Business, you have no excuse.
+Considering local SEO tends to be easier with tools like Bing Places and Google Business Profile, you have no excuse.